facebookresearch/vip/README.md

 <img src="vip/assets/task_hammer_vip.gif" width="250">
 <img src="vip/assets/kitchen_sdoor_open-v3_vip.gif" width="250">
 </p>
+You can easily visualize VIP rewards on your own video by just replacing the video path in the example code!

 In addition to this official repository, VIP has also been incorporated into [TorchRL](https://github.com/pytorch/rl) as an out-of-box visual representation for any Gym environment.
 After you install TorchRL, using VIP is as simple as:
 ```